 Suprit Gupta | firstname.lastname@example.org

 Suprit is originally from India where he received his Master’s degree in Biotechnology from Madurai Kamaraj University.
-He received his Ph.D. in Biochemistry from University of Nebraska Medical Center, Omaha in May 2017 working with Dr. Maneesh Jain on the role of Endothelin in Pancreatic Cancer (PC) tumor microenvironment (TME) with an overarching goal to improve the delivery and efficacy of current therapeutic modalities in PC.
+He received his Ph.D. in Biochemistry from University of Nebraska Medical Center, Omaha in May 2017 working with Dr. Maneesh Jain on the role of Endothelin in the pancreatic cancer tumor microenvironment with an overarching goal to improve the delivery and efficacy of current therapies.
 In his spare time, Suprit enjoys watching movies, traveling, exploring the city and playing cricket.

 Zeynep Cakir | email@example.com